Yemen tribes kill six soldiers, tell Norway DNO to end oil work

 Alongside tribal lawlessness, Yemen also faces more attacks by al Qaeda, rising sectarian tensions in the north and a secessionist movement in the south.
 Yemen relies on crude exports to finance up to 70 percent of budget spending.

-Reporting by Mohammed Mukhashaf in Aden and Balazs Koranyi in Oslo,; Writing by Sami Aboudi, editing by William Hardy
+Reporting by Mohammed Mukhashaf and Balazs Koranyi in Oslo,; Writing by Sami Aboudi, editing by William Hardy